vkatari10/trading-bot/README.md

 # Trading Bot

 Python based trading bot that utilizes Alpaca API to place, order, and manage trades.
-Uses an interactive front end dashboard created using Create Next App.

 ## Structure

-Back end relies on Python, Front end is using TypeScript and Next.js
+Back end is done entirely in Python.

 ## Requirements